Ordering Information

 To open the Ordering Information screen, click the Click here for suggested ordering parameters link on the Parts Profile screen.

-The following fields appear on the Ordering Information screen:
+Fields on the Ordering Information screen are:

 Field Description